Lab sections are to begin promptly, 5 minutes after

 in detail.
 It may be helpful to project the role description for each officer under consideration.

 You will also need to chose a project management site master.
-This person will be responsible for overseeing the team project management site.
+This person will be responsible for overseeing the team project management site and take a lead role in keeping your team dropbox organized.

 Once you have selected officers, please submit this information using the online form.